 But our science advantage extends even further.
 We save clients significant time and expense via efficient preparation and by shortening cases through beneficial early rulings on evidence admissibility—which frequently undercut plaintiffs’ arguments and slash their potential settlement demands.

-There are several additional ways in which our toxic tort practice stands out.
+There are several additional ways in which our toxic tort/product liability practice stands out.
 For example, we’re known for our creativity in finding ways to minimize or eliminate our clients’ risk exposure.
 We recognize that sometimes a case is the tip of a huge iceberg of potential litigation, requiring long-term strategic vision and heightening the necessity of achieving results with positive future implications early on.

 Many companies also engage us on a prospective basis to help them identify and either avoid or minimize potential future toxic tort liabilities.
 We counsel them on insurance coverage and other anticipatory defensive strategies, and help them design or manage their approach.

-Our firm is a longtime supporter of the Defense Research Institute Toxic Tort & Environmental Law Committee, the CPR/Institute for Conflict Prevention Environmental Committee, and the Association of Corporate Counsel Environmental & Sustainability Committee.
+Our firm is a longtime supporter of the Defense Research Institute Toxic Tort & Environmental Law Committee, the CPR/Institute for Conflict Prevention Environmental Committee, and the Association of Corporate Counsel Environmental & Sustainability Network.